rekalogika/rekalogika-docs/docs/analytics/04-query/01-querying.md

 use Rekalogika\Analytics\Contracts\Result\Result;

 /** @var Result $result */
-// Get the result in table format
+// Get the result in the table format
 $table = $result->getTable();

-// Get the result in normal table format
+// Get the result in the normal table format
 $normalTable = $result->getNormalTable();

-// Get the result in tree format
+// Get the result in the tree format
 $tree = $result->getTree();
 ```